framewiki/framewiki.net/wiki/framework-laptop-13/13th-gen.md

 Framework Laptop 13 (13th Gen Intel Core) supports M.2 2280-size NVMe SSDs.
 M.2 SATA drives are not supported. [^31]

 ## Reviews
+Framework sent press review units comprising "a mix of pre-built or DIY Edition systems as well as bundles of the new modules.
+These upgrade kits contained every module required to go from a 12th Gen Framework Laptop 13 to the latest and greatest configuration." [^34] Reviewers included Andrew Cunningham from Ars Technica [^35], Monica Chin from The Verge [^36] and Allen Ngo from Notebookcheck [^37]

 ## Known Issues
+### Fingerprint Sensor Firmware
+On some 13th Gen Intel Framework Laptop 13s, `libfprint` does not recognize the fingerprint sensor on Linux due to a Goodix firmware incompatibility. [^32] A beta fingerprint sensor firmware update is available via LVFS to resolve the issue. [^33]

 # References
 [^1]: <https://frame.work/products/laptop-diy-13-gen-intel?tab=specs>